The Best Breast Pump 2021

 So, let’s state it clearly: DO NOT PURCHASE A USED BREAST PUMP.
 The risk of exposing your baby to any pathogens isn’t worth the savings.
 Of course, it is fine to re-use your own breast pump for another child down the road.
 Just replace the tubing and collection bottles to make sure there are no bacteria left over from previous uses.

 5. Don’t forget about how you’ll store that milk.

 You have options: plastic bags, plastic bottles and ice cube trays.
-Plastic bags designed for breast milk storage are the cheapest option—we recommend Lansinoh breast pump bags ($29 for 150 bags or 19¢ per bag).
+Plastic bags designed for breast milk storage are the cheapest option—we recommend Lansinoh breast pump bags.
 Yes, there is some concern that some nutrients in breast milk can stick to the bags, but they are a safe, convenient option, in our opinion.
-If you prefer plastic bottles, Medela makes plastic bottles ($11 for six five-ounce bottles) that are compatible with all their breast pumps.
+If you prefer plastic bottles, Medela makes plastic bottles that are compatible with all their breast pumps.

 6. When it comes to breast pumps, don’t skimp on quality.

 It’s important to buy a pump you can successfully use.
 Invest in quality, speed and comfort.
 Yes, you can find a $20 breast pump in a discount store . . . but if it is slow, painful and inefficient, it’s no bargain.

 7. Hiring a lactation consultant is a wise investment.